notafrancescodavid/Job-Shop-Scheduling-Problem---Hierarchical-Parallel-and-easy-to-use-Genetic-Algorithm/README.md

 - ATTR_PLOT, (optional): can assume two values "plot" or "plot_to_file".
 If the first is chosen a plot of the result is shown.
 The second requires to specify the path where the schedule result is stored as an image
 - PATH_TO_REP/schedules/INPUT_INSTANCE.png (required only if ATTR_PLOT is "plot_to_file"), it is the path where the image of the result is stored.

-IN BOTH CASES (FROM CODE OR COMMAND LINE) IT IS NEEDED TO USE A FILE AS INPUT.
+IN BOTH CASES (FROM CODE OR COMMAND LINE) YOU NEED TO USE A FILE AS INPUT, THE STRUCTURE OF THE INPUT FILE IS SHOWN BELOW.

 ### Input file structure
 To understand the structure that the input file MUST have let's see an example (you can find this example in /instances/la21)